Legacy System Modernization & Rescue

 The most dangerous phrase in software is "let's just rewrite it from scratch."
 I've seen this approach fail repeatedly — the new system takes 2–3x longer than estimated, the old system keeps evolving in parallel, and you end up maintaining two systems for years.
 The strangler fig pattern avoids this entirely by migrating incrementally, one module at a time, while the existing system continues serving users.

-Common Migration Paths
+Common UK Migration Paths

 Getting Started